featbit/featbit/README.md

 FeatBit is a scalable, high-performance open source platform for **Feature Management** and **Progressive Experimentation**.
 Our core goal is to enable continuous innovation in product development and to maintain a steady, healthy iteration heartbit.
 We offer two broad modules that complement each other to achieve core objectives:

-- **Feature Management**, which Empowers All Team to Deliver and Control Software，Progressively delegating the control of a feature to the owner that is most closely responsible for the outcome.
-Use cases like:
+1 . **Feature Management**, which Empowers All Team to Deliver and Control Software，Progressively delegating the control of a feature to the owner that is most closely responsible for the outcome.
+Use cases like `Trunk-based development`,`Testing in production`,`Progressive & Targeted release`,`Kill switches`,`Faster incident resolution`,`Data & Cloud Migration`, etc.
-    - Trunk-based development
-    - Testing in production / Progressive & Targeted release
-    - Kill switches & Faster incident resolution
-    - Data & Cloud Migration
-    - etc.

-- **Progressive Experimentation**, which provides the ability to get valid online and offline feedback as quickly as possible and keep the product iteration heart rate healthy and stable because of it.
-Use cases like:
-    - Beta testing and qualitative feedback
+2 . **Progressive Experimentation**, which provides the ability to get valid online and offline feedback as quickly as possible and keep the product iteration heart rate healthy and stable because of it.
+Use cases like `Beta testing and qualitative feedback`,`Experimentation and A/B testing`.
-    - Experimentation and A/B testing

 ## Documentation and Support